Buffalo Bills vs. Houston Texans NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Texans stats and trends

-- Thus far this year Houston has two wins against the spread.
+- So far this year Houston has two wins against the spread.

-- Houston's games this year have hit the over two times in three opportunities (66.7%).
+- Houston's games this season have gone over the total in two out of three opportunities (66.7%).

-- Houston is 2-0 against the spread and 1-1 overall in games when it scores more than 14.7 points.
+- When Houston puts up more than 14.7 points, it is 2-0 against the spread and 1-1 overall.

-- In games that Houston piles up more than 252.7 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that Houston churns out more than 252.7 yards, the team is 2-0 against the spread and 1-1 overall.

-- This season the Texans have two turnovers, four fewer than the Bills have takeaways (6).

 Home and road insights